-I find passages such as this both inspiring - surely the Samaritan is a paragon of persistence and courage and resilience - and at the same time deeply troubling - how can I hope to live out my baptismal faith, my call to do God's work in the world, when confronted with the many difficulties and obstacles in my path?
+I find passages such as this both inspiring - surely Jesus is a paragon of persistence and courage and resilience - and at the same time deeply troubling - how can I hope to live out my baptismal faith, my call to do God's work in the world, when confronted with the many difficulties and obstacles in my path?

 I don't mean to be depressing, but there are real questions here for even the most faithful among us.
 And I pay special attention to those questions, because they are the questions that college students are asking.
 And I would suggest that they are questions all of us - God's faithful people in the world - need to ask as we consider what we have been called to be and do.
-How do we love our neighbor, how do we love the world, even when...?
+How do we love the world, even when...?